 If your lawn resembles anything more than a nature strip, or you live on anything bigger than half an acre, no doubt you’ve considered purchasing a ride-on mower to help make tackling the lawn a bit easier.
-Ride-on lawn mowers may be the key weapon for surly groundskeepers and old fellas on acreage, but if you live on anything sizeable, a ride-on mower can be time-saving and even a little fun.
+Ride-on lawn mowers may be the key weapon for surly groundskeepers and old fellas on an acreage, but if you live on anything sizeable, a ride-on mower can be time-saving and even a little fun.
 But venture into the ride-on market, and you’re sure to be met with plenty of options.
 So which one do you choose?
 Find out all you need to know about ride-on mowers, and which brands offer them, in this Canstar Blue guide.

 Types of Ride-On Lawn Mowers

 There are three main types of ride-on lawn mower at the hands of the mowing enthusiast – rear engine models, lawn & garden mowers, and ‘zero-turn’ ride-on mowers.
 If it’s a cheap lawn mower you want, you’ve come to the wrong page.
 Find out about ride-on mower types below.

-Rear-engine mowers are about as basic as you can get in the ride-on mower space, and may also be cheaper.
-Rear-engine mowers often feature power levels similar to that of higher-end push mowers, and offer the same versatility, except you sit on it.
+Rear-engine lawn mowers are about as basic as you can get in the ride-on mower space, and may also be cheaper.
+Rear-engine lawn mowers often feature power levels similar to that of higher-end push mowers, and offer the same versatility, except you sit on it.
 Rear engine mowers usually feature smaller chassis and cutting widths, making them ideal for smaller lawns and sneaking through tight spaces such as gates and fences.
 Rear-engine ride-ons often lack the grunt of other ride-on types.
 However, the convenience factor and small frame may make it worthwhile for lawns that aren’t so big.

 Lawn & Garden Ride-On Lawn Mowers